New York City draft riots: Monday

-The Colored Orphan Asylum at 43rd Street and Fifth Avenue, a "symbol of white charity to blacks and of black upward mobility" that provided shelter for 233 children, was attacked by a mob at around 4 pm.
+The Colored Orphan Asylum at 43rd Street and Fifth Avenue, a "symbol of white charity to blacks and of black upward mobility" that provided shelter for around 230 children, was attacked by a mob at around 4 pm.
 A mob of several thousand, including many women and children, looted the building of its food and supplies.
 However, the police were able to secure the orphanage for enough time to allow the orphans to escape before the building burned down.
-Throughout the areas of rioting, mobs attacked and killed numerous black civilians and destroyed their known homes and businesses, such as James McCune Smith's pharmacy at 93 West Broadway, believed to be the first owned by a black man in the United States.
+The children were taken out by the backdoor of the home and escorted to Twentieth Precinct station house by the Superintendent of the asylum, Davis, where they were received by Sergeant Petty.
+Throughout the areas of rioting, mobs attacked and killed numerous black civilians and destroyed their homes and businesses, such as James McCune Smith's pharmacy at 93 West Broadway, believed to be the first owned by a black man in the United States.